 Brent Sherwood is a space architect with 29 years of professional experience in the space industry.
 He was at Boeing for 17 years, leading teams in concept engineering for human exploration of Mars and the Moon, in addition to manufacturing engineering of the International Space Station modules.
 He has been at NASA JPL for 12 years, where he is Program Manager for planetary mission formulation.
 He funds and coaches teams that create and propose mission concepts to NASA for scientific exploration of the solar system.
 He received Master of Architecture from Yale and a Master of Science in Aerospace Engineering from the University of Maryland.

-Priya recently the led SpaceChain’s launch token generation event, marketing, community and PR that was backed by legend VC Tim Draper, which crowd raised $400 million in January 2018.
+Priya recently the led SpaceChain’s launch token generation event, marketing, community and PR that was backed by legend VC Tim Draper, which had a successful crowdsale in January 2018.
 She began her career in blockchain in 2013, where she was one of the first 100 hires at Coinbase and part of the key team that launched the GDAX exchange.
 While at Coinbase, she joined the founding team of ChangeTip, which was eventually acquired by Airbnb in 2015.
 Later, she started her own stealth investment firm and worked at VMWare on the global marketing team.
 She was also recently a community lead at Bee Partners VC supporting a $100 million fund with 30 portfolio companies.
 She holds a BA from Mount Holyoke College and attended University of Oxford’s Trinity College where she studied economics, law, and international relations.

 J. has been driven by the dream of humanity becoming a spacefaring society his whole life.
 This drive led him to pursue multiple technical degrees, culminating in his doctorate in Space Systems Engineering from the Air Force Institute of Technology.
 J. is equally passionate about the open source hardware and the maker movements.
 In 2009, J. founded and serves as the President of Mach 30, a US non-profit dedicated to hastening the advancement of humanity into a spacefaring civilization through the development of open source spaceflight hardware.